mancio/FlyBox2/README.md

 To solve this issue I decide to build an additional module to attach to this board: [The FlyBox2_encoder_module](https://github.com/mancio/FlyBox2_encoder_module)

+## The CD74HC4067 Multiplexer

+The multiplexer give the possibility, as the name say, to have many output from few inputs.
+This can be done by using a reading input pin and a function that connect all the multiplexed pin to this input one by one.
+The switch is done by using a [truth table](https://www.instructables.com/id/Tutorial-74HC4067-16-Channel-Analog-Multiplexer-De/).

+One easier solution should be using a button matrix having less pins but in this case I cannot press multiple button at the same time.

 ## Component list

 * 1x Arduino pro micro atmega32u4 (native USB port not like Arduino nano)